 An addition of 8 portable monitors and a cardiac monitor display console helped increase the efficiency and performance of the Emergency Department.
 This allowed for the optimization of the work organization, the improvement of the performance and quality of the care provided and reduced the length of patients' stay and the number of hospitalizations.

 In 2017, improvements were made to the existing facilities in the Birthing Pavilion and new equipment was purchased.
 Architectural upgrades were also made, providing a fresh look to the space and more welcoming environment for parents and their newborns.
 The birthing pavilion was built over 20 years ago and needed a major upgrade.
-Through the purchase of new equipment, funding for training, and the implementation of special programs, the BMP Hospital lived up to its reputation as the first “baby friendly” hospital in Canada, an accreditation that was received in 1999, by ensuring the best in health care services, safety, and support to families.

 April 2024